• Skip to primary navigation

 Description

-I love making chili the day before I need it.
-It gets better with time!
+I love making this easy pumpkin chili the day before I need it.
+It tastes even better the next day!
 Don’t miss the notes section for tips on adapting this for vegan or paleo diets.
 (It’s SO EASY!)

 Ingredients